CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Stochastic Trajectory Optimisation with Chance Constraints

 We choose the minimum penalty term $J_{\mathrm{pen, min}}$ to be much larger than the maximum cost objective without constraint violations.
 Moreover, we add a piecewise linear term to the minimum penalty term that grows linearly with the extra number of violations compared to $\kthres$.
 This term makes the constraint landscape smoother and gives the optimiser a direction towards feasible solutions without violations.
+We note that the specific magnitude of the penalty does not significantly influence CMA-ES behavior, provided it acts as a \emph{tight barrier} that clearly separates feasible from infeasible solutions.
+In this regime, CMA-ES reliably avoids constraint-violating regions, given that a feasible solution exists and the covariance is sufficiently large to explore the solution space.
+A key advantage of using stochastic, derivative-free optimization in this setting is that it allows us to employ an actual barrier-style penalty rather than smooth approximations such as log-barriers, which can introduce numerical sensitivity and tuning challenges.

-The overall algorithm for CC-VPSTO is summarised in Alg.~\ref{alg:ccvpsto}, where the approximation of the chance constraint, \ie counting the number of particles that cause the solution to violate the constraint, is encapsulated in the \texttt{evaluate} function.
+The overall algorithm for CC-VPSTO is summarised in Algorithm~\ref{alg:ccvpsto}, where the approximation of the chance constraint, \ie counting the number of samples that cause the solution to violate the constraint, is encapsulated in the \texttt{evaluate} function.

-In our previous work, we demonstrated the suitability of the VP-STO framework for real-time robot motion planning in dynamic environments~\cite{jankowski2022vp}.
+In our previous work, we demonstrated the suitability of the VP-STO framework for real-time robot motion planning in dynamic environments~\citep{jankowski2022vp}.
 Similarly, the CC-VPSTO framework, \ie the above algorithm, can be used in a receding horizon MPC scheme to generate robot trajectories in real-time.
-Yet, we note that the constraint evaluation in the \texttt{evaluate} function will be computationally more expensive than in the original VP-STO framework, as it requires $N$ Monte--Carlo simulations per candidate trajectory $\bm{\xi}$.
-This implies that the reactivity of our framework now depends on the number of particles $N$ used for the approximation.
-The advantage of our heuristic is that we can choose the number of samples used in the approximation then use confidence to reason about an appropriate threshold.
-In contrast, a scenario-optimisation approach is typically tied to a large number of samples, derived from conservative bounds.
-Instead, we can tie the choice of number of samples to the frequencies at which we want to run the MPC-scheme.
+Yet, we note that the constraint evaluation in the \texttt{evaluate} function will be computationally more expensive than in the original VP-STO framework, as it requires $N$ Monte Carlo simulations per candidate trajectory $\bm{\xi}$.
+This implies that the reactivity of our framework now depends on the number of samples $N$ used in the approximation.
+The advantage of our approximation is that it allows us to choose the number of samples and then use confidence levels to determine an appropriate threshold.
+Crucially, the number of samples can be selected based on the target execution frequency of the MPC scheme, enabling a trade-off between computational efficiency and approximation accuracy.
+In contrast, scenario-based optimisation typically requires a large number of samples, derived from conservative theoretical bounds that do not account for real-time constraints.
+This limits its practical applicability in time-sensitive settings.
+Last, we note, that VP-STO and thus also CC-VPSTO in the current form does not handle non-holonomic constraints, such as those arising from differential drive robots, which we leave for future work.

 \RestyleAlgo{ruled} [1]{\Comment{ #1}} \mycommfont[1]{ \ttfamily#1} \SetCommentSty{mycommfont} \SetKwComment{Comment}{ /* }{ */} \SetKw{AND}{and} \SetKw{IN}{Input:} \CommentSty{ }